aashish-omniwyse/query-generator/README.md

 # query-generator

-Generate Query based on given criteria by user
+Generate Query based on given criteria by user, and return generated query to api-gateway service